flogvit/free-bible/README.md

 ## Translations
 OSNB1 - Norwegian Bokmål, first version - Status: CHECKING
-OSNN1 - Norwegian Nynorsk, first version - Status: NOT STARTED OSEN1 - English, easy to read - Status: NOT STARTED
+OSNN1 - Norwegian Nynorsk, first version - Status: NOT STARTED OSEN1 - English, easy to read - Status: CHECKING

 ## Summary
 All languages will get a summary for each chapter.